 Property & Leasing Law

-Property Lawyers Perth: Buying or selling a property, building a new home, planning a subdivision or developing or leasing commercial premises – we understand the many legal issues and risks that can arise.
+Fletcher Law are experienced property lawyers in Perth that can assist in buying or selling a property, building a new home, planning a subdivision or developing or leasing commercial premises.
+We understand the many legal issues and risks that can arise.

 Our clients include property developers, real estate agents, shopping centre owners and surveyors.